This website uses cookies to ensure you get the best experience on our website. Find out more.

 They also provide advice and support on a range of energy-related issues including advice on common complaints and how to make a complaint.

-Who Can Use the Energy Ombudsman Service?
+Who Can Use The Energy Ombudsman Service?

 All domestic gas and electricity supply customers are eligible to use the Energy Ombudsman service free of charge.

 Micro businesses are also eligible to use the Energy Ombudsman service free of charge.
 The qualifying criteria for a micro business is a company whose annual electricity consumption is below 100,000 kWh or annual gas consumption is below 293,000 kWh.
-Or has fewer than 10 employees and an annual turnover less than £2 million.
+Or has fewer than 10 employees and an annual turnover of less than £2 million.

-What Complaints Can the Energy Ombudsman Handle?
+What Complaints Can The Energy Ombudsman Handle?

 In regards to the energy sector, the Ombudsman Services can handle the following complaints once your complaint has been made to the energy company concerned and it has exceeded eight weeks since it was made, or it meets the required criteria (see When Can You Contact the Energy Ombudsman section):